aircodelabs/documate/docs/integration/rspress.md

 ## Quickstart for New Project

-To create a new VitePress site with Documate, use the following command:
+To create a new Rspress site with Documate, use the following command:

 ::: code-group